Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 VBA Code Analysis

-The program opens the Parameter Table, picks the first record and calculates the number of records, which comes within the range, and re-dimensions the array to hold all the numbers between lngStart and lngEnd parameter values.
+The program opens the Parameter Table, starts with the first record, calculates the number of records that come within the given range, and re-dimensions the array to hold all the numbers between the lngStart and lngEnd parameter values.

 In the next step, the program generates all the serial numbers between lngStart and lngEnd and fills the chqSeries().lngNum array.
 The Flag element value is set as False.

-In this process, if the chqSeries().Flag found not marked as True then the Serial Number corresponding to that entry found missing in the Transaction Table.
-In the next step, we scan through the Array and check for the entries with chqSeries().Flag = False cases and writes it out in the Missing_List.
+In this process, if the 'chqSeries().Flag' is not marked as True, then the Serial Number corresponding to that entry is found missing in the Transaction Table.
+In the next step, we scan through the Array and check for entries with 'chqSeries().Flag' = False, and write them out in the Missing_List.

 This process continues for all the records in the Parameter Table.

-NB: This method is not the most efficient one in terms of speed when a large volume of transactions is involved in processing.
-In that case, the data in the Transaction Table must be filtered with a Query using Parameter Values and used in place of the Transaction Table.
+Note: This method is not the most efficient in terms of processing speed when handling a large volume of transactions.
+In such cases, it is advisable to filter the data in the Transaction table using a parameterized query and use the filtered dataset in place of the full Transaction table.

 Share: